apache/carbondata/docs/datamap-developer-guide.md

 ### Introduction
 DataMap is a data structure that can be used to accelerate certain query of the table.
 Different DataMap can be implemented by developers.
 Currently, there are two types of DataMap supported:
 1. IndexDataMap: DataMap that leverages index to accelerate filter query.
-Lucene DataMap and BloomFiler DataMap belongs to this type of DataMaps.
+Lucene DataMap and BloomFiler DataMap belong to this type of DataMaps.
 2. MVDataMap: DataMap that leverages Materialized View to accelerate olap style query, like SPJG query (select, predicate, join, groupby).
-Preaggregate, timeseries and mv DataMap belongs to this type of DataMaps.
+Preaggregate, timeseries and mv DataMap belong to this type of DataMaps.

 ### DataMap Provider
 When user issues `CREATE DATAMAP dm ON TABLE main USING 'provider'`, the corresponding DataMapProvider implementation will be created and initialized.